Last Updated on February 13, 2022 by Editorial Staff

-The options are all right there, and it’s just the matter of their insertion into the document using the form field.
-Read on below to create a drop-down list in MS Word 2019.
-Follow along with the steps, and you will have made a drop-down menu in no time.
+Follow along with the steps, and you will quickly learn how to add a drop-down list in Word.
 There are two methods to make a drop-down list in MS Word 2019.
 Method one is through MS Word’s developer tools, while the second uses the Form Field option.

-Method One: Using Developer Tools To Create Drop-Down List in MS Word 2019
+Method 1: Create Drop-Down List in Word Using Developer Tools

 - To make a drop-down list in MS Word 2019, first launch the program.
 Open the “File” menu, and navigate downwards to click on “Options“.